-If you regularly use tmux then you might have a line like this in your config:
+If you regularly use tmux then you might have a line like this in

 The effect of this is that when the output of the inner terminal exceeds the terminal’s height it is allowed to spill over into the outer terminal’s scrollback history.
 So long as you don’t change windows within the tmux session you can use the scrollbar of your local terminal to review the history.